centino90/Advance-Database-Documentation/README.md

    <br>

-* ***Transactions*** - A good database system should ACID (Atomicity, Consitency, Isolation, Durability) properties in place to manage operations (transactions) that are essential to the end-users.
+* ***Transactions*** - A good database system should have ACID (Atomicity, Consitency, Isolation, Durability) properties in place to manage operations (transactions) that are essential to the end-users.

    13. **`Query 13: `**
          ```SQL